How to Play Machines

 Extending a Machine’s time

 Any instance on any VIP server has a lifetime.
-Once this lifetime expires, the Box is automatically shut off.
-If you are in the process of attacking an already close-to-expiry instance and wouldn’t like to be interrupted by it shutting down, you can extend the Box’s time.
+Once this lifetime expires, the Machine is automatically shut off.
+If you are in the process of attacking an already close-to-expiry instance and wouldn’t like to be interrupted by it shutting down, you can extend the Machine’s time.
 This will give you ownership over that instance and extend the lifetime to a maximum of 24 hours.

 Submitting found flags